microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingRegistrationQuestion-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Delete a custom registration questions of a [meetingRegistration](../resources/meetingRegistration.md) by id.
+Delete a custom registration question of a [meetingRegistration](../resources/meetingRegistration.md) by id.

 ## Permissions